filippaleuckfeld/matplotlib/report.md

 ## Self-assessment: Way of working

-Current state according to the Essence standard: ...
+Current state according to the Essence standard can be seen in [essence.md](./essence.md)

-Was the self-assessment unanimous?
-Any doubts about certain items?

-How have you improved so far?

-Where is potential for improvement?

 ## Overall experience